 Cherry Tomato Salsa is naturally sweet with tons of fresh garden flavors.
-Made with only six ingredients and no tedious chopping – it couldn’t be easier to make.
+With fresh tomatoes and cilantro, it’s perfect for serving with tacos and tortilla chips, and it could not be easier to make.

-Our garden is currently giving us buckets of cherry tomatoes, and I am running out of things to make with them.
-(As I mentioned in my 5 Minute Salsa post, my husband is a tough critic when it comes to homemade salsa, so I have been hesitant to use these tomatoes for salsa.)
+Our garden is known for giving us buckets of cherry tomatoes, and I always run out of things to make with them.
+(As I mentioned in my 5 Minute Garden Salsa post, my husband is a tough critic when it comes to homemade salsa, so I have been hesitant to use these tomatoes for salsa.)
+But this salsa is delicious and has such a great tomato flavor.

 I finally decided to make cherry tomato salsa for myself for lunch, and my husband snuck a taste.
 I was expecting some critique, but this recipe got a “WOW!
 That’s REALLY good.
 It doesn’t need tweaking or anything!”
 I felt like the “random garden things” salsa master.